-The Bankruptcy Court may confirm the Plan only if it determines that the Plan complies with the requirements of Chapter 11 and the Bankruptcy Code, including, among other things, that: (i) the Plan has properly classified Claims and Interests; (ii) the Plan complies with applicable provisions of the Bankruptcy Code; (iv) the Debtor has proposed the Plan in good faith and not by any means forbidden by law; (v) the Plan has been accepted by the requisite votes of all Classes of Creditors (except to the extent that "cramdown" is available under Section 1129(b) of the Bankruptcy Code); (vi) the Plan is in the "best interests" of all holders of Claims or Interests in an Impaired Class; (vii) the Plan is "feasible" in that confirmation of the Plan is not likely to be followed by the liquidation or need for further restructuring of the Debtor, unless the Plan contemplates liquidation; and (viii) all fees and expenses payable under 28 U.S.C. § 1930, as determined by the Bankruptcy Court at the Confirmation Hearing, have been paid or the Plan provides for the payment of such fees on the Confirmation Date.
+The Bankruptcy Court may confirm the Plan only if it determines that the Plan complies with the requirements of Chapter 11 and the Bankruptcy Code, including, among other things, that: (i) the Plan has properly classified Claims and Interests; (ii) the Plan complies with applicable provisions of the Bankruptcy Code; (iv) the Debtor has complied with applicable provisions of the Bankruptcy Code; (iv) the Debtor has proposed the Plan in good faith and not by any means forbidden by law; (v) the Plan has been accepted by the requisite votes of all Classes of Creditors (except to the extent that "cramdown" is available under Section 1129(b) of the Bankruptcy Code); (vi) the Plan is in the "best interests" of all holders of Claims or Interests in an Impaired Class; (vii) the Plan is "feasible" in that confirmation of the Plan is not likely to be followed by the liquidation or need for further restructuring of the Debtor, unless the Plan contemplates liquidation; and (viii) all fees and expenses payable under 28 U.S.C. § 1930, as determined by the Bankruptcy Court at the Confirmation Date.